dangarfield/ff7-mark-dat-editor/README.md

 No downloads required, just go to https://dangarfield.github.io/ff7-mark-dat-editor

-Edit the colours, click save and replace you `mark.dat` file.
+Edit the colours and positions, click save and replace you `mark.dat` file.
 It's normally located in the `data/battle` folder.

-## Just colours?
-Can't I edit anything else
+## TODO

-Yes, in time, but I haven't looked at the rest of file for positional information at this point.
-I will do and this tool will be updated
+I'll add some friendlier position modifiers so that the triangle is easier to maniulate whilst trill remaining an equilateral triangle